-for conversation at the mary heaton vorse house 28"x22" oil on panel
+amy in sunlight at the mary heaton vorse house 30"x24" oil on panel

 Settling on a composition for one of my room interior paintings is a progressive process.
 I pick and choose the most interesting and necessary elements from an array of photographs, often adding items from my imagination.
-Light & Dark is a primary focus of my painting, with particular attention to brush stroke and gradation in the darkest areas.
+Light and dark is a primary focus of my painting, with particular attention to brush stroke and gradation in the darkest areas.
 Through working from photographs with the aim of creating believable paintings, I strive to bring a quiet drama to everyday scenes.
-My paintings are never intended to be "photographic".
+My paintings are never intended to be "photographic."
 In part, my aim is to make paintings where the content of the image is most compelling, and how the painting was made is secondary.
 In a sense, attempting to make the work exceed the medium.